 Are California certified and registered.

-Have not been tampered with or equipped with add-on or modified parts that would cause the vehicle not to comply with the standardization requirements of CCR, title 13, section 1962.5.
+Have not been tampered with or equipped with add-on or modified parts that would cause the vehicle not to comply with the requirements of CCR, title 13, sections 1962.3, 1962.4, and 1962.5, as determined through application of good engineering judgment.

-Have no detected or known malfunction(s) that would affect the ability of the vehicle to report the required standardized data and are unrelated to the standardization issue being evaluated.
+Have no detected or known malfunction(s) that would affect the ability of the vehicle to comply with the requirements and are unrelated to the issue being evaluated.
 CARB may repair a vehicle with a detected or known malfunction and then include the vehicle in the test sample group if the Executive Officer, on a case-by-case basis and using good engineering judgment, determines that such action is reasonably necessary.
 The decision to repair a vehicle imposes no additional responsibilities on the manufacturer and is undertaken solely by CARB for assessing compliance.

 Have mileage and age that are less than or equal to the useful life for the subject vehicles.

 Removal of Vehicles Failing to Meet Applicable Criteria.
-If the Executive Officer discovers, whether by evidence presented by the manufacturer as provided in subsection (e)(7) or through any other source, that a vehicle fails to meet one or more of the applicable criteria of subsection (e)(2)(D)1. through (e)(2)(D)4., the Executive Officer shall remove the vehicle from the test sample group.
-On a case-by-case basis and using good engineering judgment, the Executive Officer may replace any vehicle removed with an additional vehicle selected in accordance with subsections § (e)(2)(C) and § (e)(2)(D) above.
+If the Executive Officer discovers, whether by evidence presented by the manufacturer as provided in subsection (e)(6)(C) or through any other source, that a vehicle fails to meet one or more of the applicable criteria of subsections (e)(2)(D)1. through (e)(2)(D)4., the Executive Officer shall remove the vehicle from the test sample group.
+On a case-by-case basis and using good engineering judgment, the Executive Officer may replace any vehicle removed with an additional vehicle selected in accordance with subsections (e)(2)(C) and (e)(2)(D) above.
 Test results relying on data from the removed vehicle shall be recalculated without using the data from the removed vehicle.

 Enforcement Testing Procedures.

 Durability Testing.
-After the test sample group has been selected and procured, the Executive Officer shall conduct electric range testing in accordance with the 2026 ZEV and PHEV Test Procedures as incorporated by reference under CCR, title 13, section 1962.4, subsection (d)(1).
+After the test sample group has been selected and procured, the Executive Officer shall conduct electric range testing in accordance with the 2026 ZEV and PHEV Test Procedures.

 Battery SOH Parameter Accuracy Testing.
-For battery SOH parameter accuracy testing, after the test sample group has been selected and procured, the Executive Officer shall collect SOH data from the test vehicles as reported in the standardized data parameters required per CCR, title 13, section 1962.5 and conduct testing to determine usable battery energy in accordance with the 2026 ZEV and PHEV Test Procedures as incorporated by reference under CCR, title 13, section 1962.4, subsection (d)(1).
+For battery SOH parameter accuracy testing, after the test sample group has been selected and procured, the Executive Officer shall collect SOH data from the test vehicles as reported in the standardized data parameters required per CCR, title 13, section 1962.5 and conduct testing to determine usable battery energy in accordance with the 2026 ZEV and PHEV Test Procedures.

 Other Testing.
-After the test sample group has been selected and procured, the Executive Officer shall perform testing (including via special test equipment) that the Executive Officer deems necessary, on a case-by-case basis using good engineering judgment, to assess compliance with any other requirement of CCR, title 13, section 1962.5 under a condition for which a manufacturer must meet such requirement.
+After the test sample group has been selected and procured, the Executive Officer shall perform testing (including via special test equipment) that the Executive Officer deems necessary, on a case-by-case basis using good engineering judgment, to assess compliance with any other requirement of CCR, title 13, sections 1962.3, 1962.4, and 1962.5 under a condition for which a manufacturer must meet such requirement.

 Additional Testing.

-Ability to Conduct Additional Testing.
-Based upon testing of a motor vehicle class conducted under subsection § (e)(3) and after review of all evidence available at the conclusion of such testing, the Executive Officer may elect to conduct further testing of a subgroup of vehicles from the motor vehicle class if the Executive Officer determines, using good engineering judgment, that:
+Conditions.
+Based upon testing of a motor vehicle class conducted under subsection (e)(3) and after review of all evidence available at the conclusion of such testing, the Executive Officer shall conduct further testing to determine compliance of a subgroup of vehicles from the motor vehicle class if the Executive Officer determines, using good engineering judgment, that such further testing is necessary because:

 a subgroup of tested vehicles differs sufficiently from other vehicles in the tested motor vehicle class, and